fusioncharts/dev_centre_docs/chart-guide/standard-charts/sankey-diagram.md

 LIVE CHART

-Click here to edit the above chart.
+Click here to edit the above diagram.

 #### Set Padding between Nodes and Links